 How can small practices looking to generate physician referrals compete with POPTS and large corporations?

-Consolidation has made it more difficult for small practices to obtain enough physician referrals to thrive—especially because (as we explained here), “physicians who are part of a large system are, understandably, referring patients to PTs who also are in that system.”
+Consolidation has made it more difficult for small practices to obtain enough physician referrals to thrive—especially because (as we explained in this blog post), “physicians who are part of a large system are, understandably, referring patients to PTs who also are in that system.”
 That said, the best way to convince those physicians to refer patients to you instead is by demonstrating that you can address their needs—and their patient’s needs—better than their in-house team.
 And that requires solid data, thought leadership, and a long-term focus on building mutually beneficial relationships (basically, everything Jannenga and Watson discussed during this presentation).
 You’ll also want to expand your marketing efforts to reach patients directly—both to take advantage of direct access and encourage patients who see their physicians to request a referral to you, specifically.

 Who should I contact when I want to market to a big organization (e.g., discharge planners, social workers, case managers)—and is there any protocol I need to follow?